 TAXES AND TRANSFERS

-We assume federal taxes and transfers will grow in a manner consistent with CBO’s budget projections for the main categories of federal tax revenues and mandatory spending.
+We assume federal taxes and transfers will grow in a manner consistent with CBO’s budget projections for the main categories of federal tax revenues and mandatory spending, sometimes making adjustments to the timing of the payments that are consistent with budgetary fluctuations.

 At the state and local level, we assume that taxes and transfers will grow in line with the projected path of the economy.